aoi-labs/aoi-labs.github.io/README.md

 # Portfolio Site

-This is my personal portfolio website.
+This is my personal portfolio website showcasing projects in AI, robotics, and software engineering.

 ## Overview
 This site showcases my projects, development logs, and ongoing work in AI, robotics, and software engineering.